Lesson 4: Searching for Patents

 Combined search strategies

-As mentioned above, most prescribed search strategies are conceived with the idea of establishing legality–they emphasize a systematic, consistent approach geared toward comprehensiveness.
-Patent researchers engaged in less formalized product design, state-of-the-art/landscape, and historical patent searching may find that harvesting these strategies for parts may be more productive than following them strictly.
+As mentioned above, most search strategies are oriented toward establishing legality–they emphasize a systematic, consistent approach geared toward comprehensiveness.
+Patent researchers engaged in less formalized product design, state-of-the-art/landscape, and historical patent searching may find that harvesting these strategies for parts and using multiple patent searching databases in tandem may be more productive than following them strictly.
+Below are just a few examples.

 Keyword searching first, classification second